Guard Rail: Steel vs. Flexible Poly

 However, given the cost difference, steel systems can be replaced more inexpensively than poly systems.

-Flexible polymer guard rail is significantly more expensive than steel guard rail.
-It averages between 1.5 – 2 times the cost.
+Flexible polymer guard rail is more expensive than steel guard rail.

 The return on investment accrues over time as you incur fewer damaged sections of rail and less money spent on replacement parts and floor repairs.
-If you already have steel guard rail, you should have a good idea of what kind of expenditure you’re putting out year over year in repairs (may be a little, may be a lot).
+If you already have steel guard rail, you should have a good idea of what kind of expenditure you’re experiencing (may be a little, may be a lot).
 You may be able to reduce that figure with flexible systems.
 The guard rail is yellow throughout, so it never requires paint.
+Flexible systems tend to reduce the overall cost of ownership over a period of time.

 More guardrail resources: